dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 {% task 'Create a widget that uses a Dojo 2 `TextInput`.' %}

 Before digging into the specifics of wiring a widget to a data source, a basic list widget with a filter input must first be created.
-For now, the widget will only render a Dojo 2 `TextInput`, but functionality will be added throughout the tutorial.
-The implementation will be put in `List.ts`, and just like with other widgets created during previous tutorials, initial dependencies and a class declaration are needed to get started.
+Initially, the widget will simply render a Dojo 2 `TextInput`, with additional functionality to be added. `List.ts` will contain our implementation, and similarly to widgets created during previous Dojo 2 tutorials, initial dependencies and a class declaration are needed to get started.

 {% instruction 'Add the following skeleton to `List.ts`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/List.ts' lines:1-3,7-9,13-18,28-29,36-39 %}

-This code lays the base foundation for a themeable Dojo 2 widget: it extends the `WidgetBase` class, it uses the `ThemeableMixin`, and it defines a `render` method that returns virtual DOM.
+This code lays the base foundation for a themeable Dojo 2 widget: it extends the `WidgetBase` class, it uses the `ThemeableMixin`, and it defines a `render` method that returns a virtual DOM.
 The next step is to import a Dojo 2 `TextInput` and use it inside the `List`.

 {% instruction 'Import `TextInput` into `List.ts`:' %}